cocos/engine-native/docs/CODING_STYLE.md

 **Decision:**

 Default arguments are banned on virtual functions, where they don't work properly, and in cases where the specified default might not evaluate to the same value depending on when it was evaluated.
-(For example, don't write void f(int n = counter++);.)
+(For example, don't write `void f(int n = counter++);`.)

 In some other cases, default arguments can improve the readability of their function declarations enough to overcome the downsides above, so they are allowed.
 When in doubt, use overloads.